 The ranges show where pricing has changed during the year, the reasons are that they've changed pricing, and the pricing changes when the amount of electricity crosses various thresholds (they charge you more as you use more, and pay you less as you generate more).

 You can see that after we had a $5000 1.7 kW solar power system installed half-way through 2012, the amount of electricity that we've imported from the supplier has gone down, but the amount we've been paying has increased.
 We were never on a plan where we would be paid a lot for the electricity we generated, that boat sailed away before we got on board.
 And South Australia has some of the highest electricity costs.

-2019 shows a change in trend after there being one less person living in the house.
-And with 2021 we've had quite a sunny year, and I've replaced the solar hot water system (that wasn't heating water from the sun very well) with a new system of the same capacity.
+Two thirds through 2018 shows a change in trend after there being one less person living in the house.
+And with 2020 we've had quite a sunny year, and halfway through the year I replaced the solar hot water system (that wasn't heating water from the sun very well) with a new system of the same capacity.

-I've never understood why people have installed home systems worth $20,000 when they're in an area with a mains supply already available.
+A modestly priced (or heavily subsidised) system with a reasonable power output may well be cost effective, for some people.
+But I've never understood why people have installed home systems worth $20,000+ when they're in an area with a mains supply already available.
 It'd be very hard to recover those installation costs, you're going to have equipment breakdowns (due to age) around the time you're trying to break even, or make a profit.
 And some of the suppliers have not been shy about saying they wouldn't allow people to turn their solar systems into a money-making scheme.

 The solar power racket really pisses me off.
 There's a whole pile of things wrong with how solar power is implemented in this Country (Australia).